WomenThinkCode/1-JavaGenesis/README.md

 ## Your first application

-1. In a file called Hello.java create an application that prints to the console "Hello World".
+1. In a file called exercises.java create an application that prints to the console "exercises World".
-2. Create a copy of Hello.java World however this time name it Hello2.java and add comments of your choice to explaining  what each line/statement is doing.
+2. Create a copy of exercises.java World however this time name it Hello2.java and add comments of your choice to explaining  what each line/statement is doing.
 ```bash
    Note In java file names and classes must be the same!
 ```